9 Ways To Manage Your Own Toxic Behaviours Like a Pro

 One of the most powerful skills you can build is a slight pause between trigger and action.
 Reframe how you see a situation, as reframing is linked with better well-being and less distress than trying to hide your feelings.
 For example, instead of thinking “They are disrespecting me,” you can tell yourself, “They are stressed and not thinking clearly; I can address this without attacking.”

-In real life, this might look like taking three slow breaths, feeling your feet on the ground, and saying, “I need a minute to think about this,” rather than firing off a cruel message or slamming a door.
-You are not denying your anger; you are choosing how to respond to it.
+In real life, this might look like taking three slow breaths, feeling your feet on the ground, and saying, “I need a minute to think about this,” rather than firing off a rude message or slamming a door.
+You are not denying your looker; you are choosing how to respond to it.

 A proper reflection: remember a recent conflict.
 If you could replay just the first 60 seconds, what could you tell yourself differently?
 “This feels like past hurt, but it is not the same,” or “I can be firm without being cruel,” or “I do not need to win; I want to understand.”
 That one shift in meaning can change everything that follows.